 Additional data sources other than Census data were reviewed to ensure EJ populations within the Socioeconomic Study Area were identified.
 These sources and results can be found in Appendix B and are summarized below.

 The WILMAPCO 2019 Transportation Justice Plan further maps where significant and moderate EJ populations are located in New Castle County.
 In the Plan, WILMAPCO defines and identifies significant and moderate EJ populations.
 Significant and moderate EJ populations were identified with scoring system techniques developed by WILMAPCO that determines concentrations of racial and ethnic minority and low-income populations.
 EJ neighborhoods were identified using ACS demographic and income data, as well as affordable housing and elementary school demographic data.
-Compared to moderate EJ neighborhoods, significant EJ neighborhoods have higher poverty rates, a larger population of racial or ethnic minorities, more affordable housing to racial or ethnic minorities.
+Compared to moderate EJ neighborhoods, significant EJ neighborhoods have higher poverty rates, a larger population of racial or ethnic minorities, more affordable housing developments, and larger populations of low income students and students belonging to racial or ethnic minorities.
 More information on how significant and moderate EJ neighborhoods were identified can be found in WILMAPCO's 2019 Transportation Justice Plan.